Geylang International FC: Collaboration with City Football Group

+Stale performances

 Geylang International started off the 2023 season in a Malaysia tour competing in the Harapan Cup in which they lost 4–0 to Penang and 1–2 to Kedah Darul Aman.
-The Eagles have a great record against their rivals, Tampines Rovers getting 2 wins and 1 draw in the league match.

-Striving under star studded striker

 In preparation for the inaugural two years league cycle 2024–25 season, Geylang International turned their attention towards Japanese national signing Keito Hariya, Ryoya Taniguchi, 2021 Singapore Premier League 'Player of the Year' winner, Tomoyuki Doi and also loaning in youngster, Sora Tanaka from partnership club, Matsumoto Yamaga.
 The Eagles also retained Japanese duo, Rio Sakuma and Takahiro Tezuka while Vincent Bezecourt remained the only European foreign in the club.
-Geylang International started off their season with a brilliant display getting 10 points with 2 wins, 4 draws and 0 lost in their first six matches where the club also ended Lion City Sailors winning streak making them drop points in their first four matches.
-The club also went on to beat Albirex Niigata (S) in a 6–0 thrashing win on 6 July 2024 where Tomoyuki Doi went on to scored 3 hat-tricks in 7 league matches.
-On 7 March 2025, Tomuyuki Doi went on to scored his 39 league goal surpassing the all-time league records goalscorer of 38 goals set by Mirko Grabovac in 2001.
+Geylang International started off their season getting 10 points with 2 wins, 4 draws and 0 losses in their first six matches where the club also ended Lion City Sailors winning streak making them drop points in their first four matches.
+The club also went on to beat Albirex Niigata (S) in a 6–0 win on 6 July 2024, where Tomoyuki Doi went on to score 3 hat tricks in 7 league matches.
+On 7 March 2025, Tomuyuki Doi went on to score his 39 league goal surpassing the all-time league record goalscorer of 38 goals set by Mirko Grabovac in 2001.

-With the club Japanese players like Tomuyuki Doi, Rio Sakuma and Takahiro Tezuka leaving the club.
-Geylang International then shift their attention on finding Japanese players to replace the outgoing player, the club sign Riku Fukashiro, Kaisei Ogawa, Shodai Yokoyama and Shuhei Hoshino ahead of the 2025–26 season.
-Geylang International also signed Hougang United captain Nazrul Nazari and Serbian Nikola Ignjatovic for the new season.
+Japanese players Tomuyuki Doi, Rio Sakuma and Takahiro Tezuka would go on to leave the club.
+Geylang International then shifts their attention to finding Japanese players to replace the outgoing players; the club sign Riku Fukashiro, Kaisei Ogawa, Shodai Yokoyama, and Shuhei Hoshino ahead of the 2025–26 season.
+Geylang International also signed Hougang United captain Nazrul Nazari, and Serbian Nikola Ignjatovic for the new season.